 Hybrid Cloud: What Is It?
 Do You Need It?
 And How Do You Do It?

-In 2020, you’ll be well aware that it’s all about the cloud.
-That’s why we’ve chosen to highlight hybrid cloud as a close-up spotlight feature.
+In 2021, you’ll be well aware that it’s all about the cloud.
+That’s why we’ve chosen to highlight hybrid cloud solutions for small business as a close-up spotlight feature.

 In 2019’s RightScale State Of The Cloud Report it found that:

 - 72% used private clouds